anywhere-fitness-2-bw-ft/back-end/README.md

 # /api/auth

-[POST] /auth/register - Sign Up.
+[POST] /auth/register - Creates a new user.

 The object must have:

 1. username
 2. password

-[POST] /auth/login - Log In.
+[POST] /auth/login - Logs the given user in.

 The username must exist and the password must match.
 Logging in will create a token.

 # /api/users

-[GET] /api/users - Retrieves all users.
+[GET] /api/users - Retrieves all current users.

-[PUT] /api/users/:id - Updates user, body must be updated values.
+[PUT] /api/users/:id - Updates user, body must be at least one updated value.

-[DELETE] /api/users/:id - Delete a user of the given ID.
+[DELETE] /api/users/:id - Deletes a user of the given ID.

+# /api/classes

+[GET] /api/classes - Retrieves all current classes.

+[POST] /api/classes - Creates a new class.

+The object must have:

+1. name - what the class is called
+2. type - type of activity
+3. start_time - when the class begins
+4. duration - how long the class lasts
+5. intensity_level - how hard of a workout (scale of 1-10)
+6. location - where the class takes place
+7. registered_attendees - number of people acurrently registered to attend
+8. max_size - the maximum amount of people the class can have

+[PUT] /api/classes/:id - Updates class, body must be at least one updated value.

+[DELETE] /api/classes/:id - Deletes a class of the given ID.